mrsac7/placement-resources/UI Path/README.md

 # UI Path
-> Collection of coding questions asked by UI Path during placements at IITs
+> Collection of coding questions appearing in online assessment of UI Path during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index